deanthecoder/GLSLShaderShrinker/README.md

 * ...or otherwise '[GOLF](https://en.wikipedia.org/wiki/Code_golf)' anything.

 ## Example (Shadertoy Starting Point)
+A small snippet of GLSL which shows **some** of the optimizations available.

 ### Before Processing
 ```glsl
 void mainImage( out vec4 fragColor, in vec2 fragCoord )